I will be presenting at the 2025 INFORMS Annual Meeting. I kindly invite you to attend my talk! (Please see the start page for more infomation)

 Project 1: A Microsimulation Study of Curb Space Operational Strategies and User Behaviors

-Worked with two M.S. students; revision submitted to TR-E.
+Worked with two M.S. students; published in TR-E [link]

 Investigation of curb space user behavior through microsimulation modeling and exploring its implications for overall network performance.

-Project 2: An Aggregation-Disaggregation Algorithm for Transit Planning
+Project 2: A Bayesian-Guided Aggregation-Disaggregation Algorithm for Transit Planning

-Worked with a junior Ph.D. student; in progress.
+Worked with a junior Ph.D. student; submitted to TRB for presentation

 Designing equitable transit lines for an underserved city characterized by a large geographic footprint but sparse demand.